Southern New England Cooperative Ventless Trap Survey

 TAGGED LOBSTER REPORTING:

 If you catch a lobster with an acoustic tag, do not release the lobster!
 To retrieve data from lobsters with acoustic tags, CFRF staff will need to remove the tag from the lobster.
 You will also need to report the date and location of capture.
-Each acoustic tag returned to CFRF will result in an immediate $100 reward.
+Each acoustic tag returned to CFRF resulted in an immediate $100 reward.

 apply TO BE A PARTICIPANT F/V: